-As the 2019 celebration is on a Sunday, St. Patrick's parties are bound to be big.
-The two largest celebrations are in Munich and Berlin, but Irish pubs everywhere will be popular throughout the entire weekend.
-Look for live concerts, parties, and events and be prepared to pay a small cover (usually under €5).
+The largest celebration is in Munich, but Irish pubs everywhere will be a popular center for St Paddy's festivities.
+Look for live music, parties, and food and drink specials.
+Also be prepared to pay a small cover (usually under €5) at some locations.

 Along with the boisterous and boozy parade, the festival has religious overtones.
 Celebration begins with an Irish mass and the parade is ordained by a priest.

-2019 St. Patrick's Day in Munich
+2020 St. Patrick's Day in Munich

 Top Irish Pubs in Munich

-St. Patrick's Day in Berlin
+St. Patrick' Day in Berlin

-2019 St. Patrick's Day in Berlin
+2020 St. Patrick's Day Festival in Berlin

 Top Irish Pubs in Berlin